The Szemeredi-Trotter Theorem in the Complex Plane: Separation Lemma

-We prove Lemma~\ref{finale} in the end of this section after several small steps.
-One difficulty in finding sets $L_1$ and $L_2$ is that the boundary of the two hemispheres $H_1$ and $H_2$ is a one-dimensional manifold: It is possible that for every point $p\in P_0$, the directions of most of the incident lines are very close the boundary $H_0$.
-This undesirable property of a point $p\in P$ is captured in Definition~\ref{def:na} below.
+We prove Lemma~\ref{finale} at the end of this section.
+The main difficulty in finding sets $L_1$ and $L_2$ with the required properties is that the boundary $H_0$ of the two hemispheres, $H_1$ and $H_2$, is a one-dimensional manifold.
+It is possible that for every point $p\in P_0$, the directions of {\em most} of the incident lines are very close to some direction in $H_0$.
+This undesirable property of a point $p\in P$ is captured in the following definition.